 Institute Fellowship Scheme

 Our Fellowship scheme at the Institute of Liberal Arts and Sciences enables visiting academics and scholars to come and spend time at Keele.
 The scheme is aimed at promoting high quality interdisciplinary research and will provide a further stimulus to interdisciplinary across the university.
-We invite applications now for visits to be undertaken in the period 2018-19, either calendar year 2018 or academic year 2018-9.

 The scheme encourages interdisciplinary collaborations involving Keele academics and scholars with well-established, or strongly developing, reputations from different backgrounds and disciplines.
 Keele is a welcoming international inclusive community and we strive to create a research environment which is globally-aware and ‘without borders’ and the scheme also encourages applications from potential international research partnerships.

 We are looking for innovative proposals where the time spent at Keele will produce fresh interdisciplinary thinking, activity and outcomes which are jointly planned and agreed by the research partners.
 All areas of focus will be considered and applications will be welcomed from all disciplines; from natural sciences and health sciences to humanities and social sciences.